-On a termly basis, C Evans ACA, the Financial Controller reports to the Multi Academy Trust board of Trustees through the finance, policy and premises committee on the operation of the systems of control and on the discharge of the Trustees' financial responsibilities.
-The Financial Controller also produces a projected outturn that explains to trustees the predicted variances against the original budget for the year.
+On a termly basis, the Director of Finance reports to the Multi Academy Trust Board of Trustees through the Policy, Finance and Premises Committee on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities.
+The Director of Finance also produces a projected outturn that explains to trustees the predicted variances against the original budget for the year.